izzy/stream-chat/README.md

 ### direction

-Set to "horizontal" this will
+Set to "horizontal" this will scroll the text from right to left instead of bottom to top.

 ### bubbles (set to "true" to enable)

 Displays bubbles instead of the standard chat log display